rkitagawa-bg/rkitagawa-bg/README.md

 - 👋 Hi, I’m @rkitagawa-bg
 - 👀 I’m interested in ... programing
 - 🌱 I’m currently learning ...
-PHP
+PHP, Java, JavaScript/TypeScript
 - 💞️ I’m looking to collaborate on ... n/a
 - 📫 How to reach me ... ryuun@burgess.co.jp